-I provide psychotherapy and counselling for adults, couples and young people.
-I have experience across a range of issues (listed below) and specialise in working with the disruption and pain of relationship failure.
-I have my own private practice but have previously worked for the National Health Service and for two different counselling charity organisations.
+I have my own private practice (Butterfly Counselling and Psychotherapy) and have previously worked for the National Health Service and for two different counselling charity organisations.

 - Relationship issues